haacked/haacked.com/_posts/sum-of-natural-numbers.markdown

 ## Infinite series with finite sums

-Let's look at an infinite series with a finite sum to prove this is possible.
-Intuitively, you'd expect that a series where each term approaches zero "faster" than they add to the sum could approach a finite number.
+Let's look at an infinite series with a finite sum to prove that such a thing is even possible.
+Intuition suggests that a series where each term approaches zero "fast enough" could result in a sum that is finite.
+The approach to zero just has to be "faster" than the growth via accumulation.

 The following is known as the Basel Series where each member of the sequence is `1/n^2`.
-In 1735, Leonhard Euler (pronounced "oiler", not "yuler" as I did during nearly my entire time as an undergraduate), at the tender young age of 28, famously gave a proof for the exact value of this series as `n` goes to infinity.
+In 1735, Leonhard Euler (pronounced "oiler", not "yuler"), at the tender young age of 28, famously gave a proof for the exact value of this series as `n` goes to infinity.
 If you have a math symbol fetish, you can go read [Euler's proof here](http://en.wikipedia.org/wiki/Basel_series#Euler.27s_approach).
+There's enough Greek there to write a tragedy.

 ![sum-of-reciprocal-squares](https://f.cloud.github.com/assets/19977/1992154/a111bde6-84b2-11e3-8929-a974941b84eb.png)

-But lacking the brilliance of Euler, I'll write some code to show this convergence.
+Since I lack the brilliance of Euler, I'll write some code to demonstrate this convergence because I have COMPUTERS!

 The following method gets a partial sum of this series.